College football scores: Top 25 rankings, results for Week 13

-The 2020 college football season is heading into Week 13.
-Week 12 featured No. 3 Ohio State surviving against then-No. 9 Indiana, 42-35 and No. 7 Cincinnati beating UCF, 36-33, in the AAC.
-Week 13 matchups are highlighted by No. 2 Notre Dame taking on No. 25 North Carolina in the ACC, and the Iron Bowl as No. 1 Alabama will face rival No. 22 Auburn.
+The 2020 college football season is heading into Week 13 — the first week with College Football Playoff rankings this season.
+Week 13 matchups are highlighted by No. 2 Notre Dame taking on No. 19 North Carolina in the ACC, and the Iron Bowl as No. 1 Alabama will face rival No. 22 Auburn.

 Below, find the scores, schedule and top 25 rankings for Week 13.